 Skin Stretch Steering Wheel Display

 A skin stretch steering wheel display prototype was built by embedding a large thin section bearing into a steering wheel rim.
-Actuation is provided by a small DC motor and lead screw mechanism.

 The display produces lateral skin stretch in the driver's palms and possibly thumb pads depending on the grip, communicating direction and magnitude.